sci-42ver/SICP_SDF/sicp_notes.md

       1. "choose (in some way) a number" and return *one pair* instead of one list of pairs.
       2. > It might seem as if this procedure *merely restates the problem*, rather than specifying a way to solve it.
           The main logic is *hidden* in amb-eval which actually combines chapter 2 and 3 as the above says.
+      - Also see CS 61A notes
+        > it has the same delaying effect as cons-stream which is trivial due to the order from left to right.
 - > our programs have different possible execution histories i.e. `try-again` always backtrack and get one different result, so the different "execution history".
 - > declarative descriptions and imperative specifications